aws-cloudformation/cloudformation-cli/doc_source/resource-type-cli-test.md

 ## Description<a name="resource-type-cli-test-description"></a>

-Performs contract tests on the handlers of a resource provider\.
+Performs contract tests on the handlers of a resource type\.

 ## Synopsis<a name="resource-type-cli-test-synopsis"></a>

 ```
   cfn test
 [--endpoint <value>]
 [--function-name <value>]
 [--region <value>]
 [--role-arn <value>]